PaulNWms/SurfingWithStyleHugo/content/practice/chords/chord_prog-All_Along_The_Watchtower.md

 ---
-title: "chord prog:All Along The Watchtower"
+title: "All Along The Watchtower"
 tags: [chord prog]
 ---